Marc-C-Anderson/MINT-JS/developer-notes.md

 A text input buffer
 There are two stack pointers, one for parameters, and one for storing the return address of the IP.

-{ and } btw mean shift left and shift right rather than increment / decrement

 Ignore the stuff about "You can model it with an array which looks up a function according to a byte code" that got left in after I had already found your switch table, same thing, more or less

-You sent
-Early days.
-Thanks for the heads up on shifts

-John Hardy
-I'd ditch the Crockford stuff, there's really very little point futzing about with Object.freeze and so on.
-Do it all with functions